diodonfrost/terraform-aws-lambda-scheduler-stop-start/README.md

 ## Features

 *  Aws lambda runtine Python 3.7
 *  ec2 instances scheduling
 *  spot instances scheduling
 *  rds clusters scheduling
 *  rds instances scheduling
 *  autoscalings scheduling
+*  cloudwatch alarm scheduling
 *  Aws CloudWatch logs for lambda

 ### Caveats
 You can't stop and start an [Amazon Spot instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/how-spot-instances-work.html) (only the Spot service can stop and start a Spot Instance), but you can reboot or terminate a Spot Instance.
 That why this module support only scheduler action `terminate` for spot instance.